 Interstate High Speed Rail Progress

 Interstate High-Speed Rail Progress is happening, but we need to build it faster.
 It’s the linchpin of Sustainable Passenger Transportation that brings high-capacity connectivity to Amtrak Regional Rail, Commuter Rail, Metro Rail, Bus Rapid Transit, and Dedicated Bikeway.
-Enhanced with symbiotic ridership, they will reduce traffic congestion, smog & greenhouse gases while increasing mobility and producing millions of jobs.
-Thomas Dorsey, High-Speed Rail Advocate & Travel Publisher
+Enhanced with symbiotic ridership, they will cut traffic congestion, smog & greenhouse gases while increasing mobility, safety & jobs. — Thomas Dorsey, High-Speed Rail Advocate & Travel Publisher

-In this multi-part series, I illuminate the WHY, HOW, and WHERE America needs to complete enough Sustainable Passenger Transportation and Sustainable Energy infrastructure by 2050.
-It includes green weblinks to articles & videos supporting the odyssey America must take.
+In this multi-part series for laypeople, I illuminate the WHY, HOW, WHERE and WHEN America needs to complete Sustainable Passenger Transportation and Sustainable Energy infrastructure.
+Here are my credentials from studying Passenger Transportation and Energy to power it since 2009.
+Given the breadth and importance of this subject, I also include weblinks to credible sources supporting the odyssey we must take.

 Part 1 summarizes how America chose to let its Intercity Passenger Rail and Transit fall behind other advanced nations.